dffischer/pkgrepotools/offbranch.md

 It is possible to add files under a different name with the syntax _path:name_.
 If any argument contains a colon, the part before it is considered as the name of the file to include with the name taken from the part after the colon.
 This new name may also be a full path, simulating subdirectories in the distribution branch.
 If the path contains multiple colons, only the first one is used for separation.
 All further ones are considered part of the new name.

 If no name is given, but the path ends with the separator, the file is not included, but considered when looking for a commit message to propose.
 This can be used when a file is generated from other files under version control, but not tracked itself.
 The files used to generate can then be passed like this to exclude them from the branch but use them to explain changes in the generated result.
-In contrast to files to actually check in, directories are valid in this case, too.

 When looking for a commit message, files not tracked by the current git repository are silently ignored.